Gugulethu-Nyoni/semantqQL/README.md

 **ℹ️ Note:** Only files inside `models/migrations/<adapter>/` are picked up and executed by the migration runner.

+**Note** For Supabase, you will need to copy the sample migrations and modify them according to your needs or create new ones, following the standard Supabase migration format and location.
+You can copy the provided templates into your project’s supabase/migrations directory.

 Run database migrations based on the adapter you selected in `semantiq.config.js`: